CRY-D/node-flow-elements/README.md

 However, these few bare styles are still [easily customizable](#default) via **CSS properties** and **shadow parts**.

+> [!WARNING] Please note that style customization is very shallow right now.
+Before making the API deeper, two kinds of APIs are experimented: via **CSS properties** or via the general JS API options.
+It's not sure which one will stick yet (maybe both?).

 ---

 If you want to use the [Web Awesome (formerly Shoelace) theme](#web-awesome) with its custom node set, you'll need some optional peer dependencies too.